sneha-rautela/R_programming/README.md

 # sneha-s_portfolio

+## Certificaitons of Data analytics course provided by Google.

 # [Project 1 - virtual internship project with accenture]

 This is a project i did for a virtual internship with Accenture